 Conclusions

-By studying the brain alterations associated with hypersexuality, it is possible to understand opens the door to new forms of treatment that can help people with this disorder regain control over their sexual impulses and improve their psychological and emotional well-being.
+By studying the brain alterations associated with hypersexuality, it is possible to understand that it opens the door to new forms of treatment that can help people with this disorder regain control over their sexual impulses and improve their psychological and emotional well-being.

 Ultimately, it is important to banish the stigma and misinformation surrounding hypersexuality, and encourage a compassionate, evidence-based approach to supporting those struggling with this condition.